AtrCheema/AI4Water/docs/source/declarative_def_tf.rst

     >>> class MyModel(Model):
     ...
     >>>     def training_data(self, **kwargs) -> (list, list):
-    ...         """ write code which returns x and y where x consits of [(samples, 5, 10), (samples, 10)] and y consits of ...             list [(samples, 1)]
+    ...         """ write code which returns x and y where x consists of [(samples, 5, 10), (samples, 10)] and y consists of ...             list [(samples, 1)]
     ...          """
     >>>         return